Austin Workplace Accident Lawyer

 Have you gotten hurt on the job while working in Austin?
 It’s important to understand your legal rights and options.
 Contact the experienced workplace injury lawyers at Lorenz & Lorenz to schedule a free consultation.
 We’ll review the details of your accident and help you decide how to get the compensation you deserve.

-Since 2001, we’ve helped thousands of clients recover millions in settlements and awards.
+Since 2001, we’ve helped thousands of clients recover substantial money damages in settlements and awards.
 We know how important money can be after an on-the-job accident and we’ll help you fight for the compensation you deserve.
 Call our law firm to learn more today.

 Why Should I Hire a Workplace Accident Lawyer?

 If you’ve been injured at work you may be struggling with a painful injury.
 Unless your employer offers paid time off, you might find yourself in a tough financial situation while you recover from your injury.
 Perhaps your injury is so severe that you’ll never be able to return to work, at all.
 It’s important to know that you can be entitled to compensation for your on-the-job injury.

 However, getting that money can be challenging.
 Should you file a claim for workers compensation benefits or file a lawsuit?
 Is your employer responsible or is a negligent third party to blame?
 The answer will really depend on several different factors.
 It’s best to have an experienced Austin personal injury lawyer handle your workplace accident case.

 You can trust that the legal team at Lorenz & Lorenz, LLP will fight to get you every penny you deserve after your workplace accident.
 We’ll fight for you by:

 - Investigating your workplace accident and determine every possible cause